mottosso/allzpark/docs/pages/getting-started.md

 #### What is a "project"?

-Alita is the name given to a project within work is performed by multiple stakeholders towards a common goal, also referred to as a "show" or "game" depending on your context.
+Alita is the name given to a project within which work is performed by multiple stakeholders towards a common goal, also referred to as a "show" or "game" depending on your context.
 It typically consists of these components.

 - Name
 - Version